There's always something coming up at the Frye!

 Dancing Together at the Frye

-Move, imagine, and connect in this seated dance class that combines classical choreography and playful movement inspired by the art in the Frye Salon.
-Led by Dr. Julia Becke, former Artist-in-Residence at The Memory Hub, this uplifting dementia-friendly program celebrates creativity and community.
+Move, imagine, and connect in this seated dance class for people with memory loss and their families.
+Each class combines classical choreography and playful movement inspired by a different artwork in Frye Salon.